samakovuluk/honk/README.md

 So in selenium there a lot of options to find elements, you can find elements by function `find_element_by_css' , 'find_element_by_class_name', 'find_element_by_xpath'.

 #### Actions in the script
+Here main actions of the script, in source you can see code implemetation of action.
 * Init actions
     * Open url hk.carousell.com [source](https://github.com/samakovuluk/honk/blob/d6d942f5d803d3d897fdcefec7bc08bdd9e0b302/honk.py#L20)
     * Uploading cookie [source](https://github.com/samakovuluk/honk/blob/d6d942f5d803d3d897fdcefec7bc08bdd9e0b302/honk.py#L254)